 The phlebotomy certificate program consists of two classes.
-Students must be 18 years of age to participate in either class.
 HLTSC 158 (Phlebotomy Basics) is a six-credit hour course that includes the theory of phlebotomy as well as laboratory skills experience in the classroom.
 HLTSC 159 (Phlebotomy II) is a four-credit hour course and includes theory, a computer component, and a 120 hour clinical externship at a CMS-approved and accredited laboratory facility, and preparation to take the American College for Clinical Pathology national phlebotomy certification exam.